-■ The Church must: i.
+The Church must: i.
 Improve its understanding of the social realities of life in Australia today, embrace the changing nature of people/families, engage with marginalised and disadvantaged groups to promote collaborative dialogue on important social issues, e.g., the Uluru Statement from the Heart; ii.
-Engage with a stronger, more authoritative voice on contentious issues and on
+Engage with a stronger, more authoritative voice on contentious issues and on the plight of the poor, marginalised, Aboriginal Australians, the disabled and their carers, refugees and those who experience same-sex attraction or gender dysphoria; and recognise the particular and divergent needs of these people.

-- the plight of the poor, marginalised, Aboriginal Australians, the disabled and their carers, refugees and those who experience same-sex attraction or gender dysphoria. - Consider, accept, and embrace necessary change even where change upsets the status quo. - Use experts to promote, publicize and celebrate areas where the Church is effective in carrying out its mission to ensure that all sectors of society understand the value of the Church's involvement (e.g., in health and aged care).
+Consider, accept, and embrace necessary change even where change upsets the status quo.

+Use experts to promote, publicize and celebrate areas where the Church is effective in carrying out its mission to ensure that all sectors of society understand the value of the Church's involvement (e.g., in health and aged care).